CLOSE SEARCH

 The key features of an agency agreement include:

-• Control: The principal will generally want to retain a high degree of control over the agent's authority and transactions and so it’s important to specify the specific tasks or activities that the agent is authorised to perform on behalf of the principal and also generally the geographical area or market in which the agent can operate on behalf of the principal.
+Control - the principal will generally want to retain a high degree of control over the agent's authority and transactions and so it’s important to specify the specific tasks or activities that the agent is authorised to perform on behalf of the principal and also generally the geographical area or market in which the agent can operate on behalf of the principal.

-• Complying with Principal’s expectations on sales and marketing - clearly outline the principal's marketing guidelines, potentially also allowing the agent some leeway with marketing materials and permitted activities to reflect local preferences and market conditions.
+Sales and marketing - clearly outline the principal's marketing guidelines, potentially also allowing the agent some leeway with marketing materials and permitted activities to reflect local preferences and market conditions.

-• Confidentiality: Establish clear obligations for the agent to protect the principal's confidential information and trade secrets.
+Confidentiality - establish clear obligations for the agent to protect the principal's confidential information and trade secrets.

-• Non-Competition: Include a non-compete clause that prohibits the agent from engaging in similar activities for competing businesses during and after the termination of the agreement.
+Non-competition - to prohibit the agent from engaging in similar activities for competing businesses during and after the termination of the agreement.

-• Intellectual Property Infringement: The agent may inadvertently infringe on the principal's intellectual property rights, leading to legal disputes and financial repercussions.
+Intellectual Property infringement - the agent may inadvertently infringe on the principal's intellectual property rights, leading to legal disputes and financial repercussions.

 In the UK, the Commercial Agents (Council Directive) Regulations 1993 provide specific protections for commercial agents.
 These protections can include notice periods for termination, compensation payable following termination, and restrictions on the agent's ability to compete with the principal.